Table of Contents

 What needs to change is the greater embrace of data-driven strategies, understanding how to leverage the latest technological advances to enhance desired hiring outcomes, and building relationships with candidates and hiring managers to attract top talent and improve the overall hiring process.
 That requires a strategic approach and disciplined change management in an evolutionary manner, considering what technologies are, how they will be engaged, how the recruiting workflow and processes will be best reengineered, and how that work will be collaboratively accomplished between humans and machines.

 These transformations can serve as career development and future employee selection or deployment options for individuals with the right skills, aptitudes, and aspirations.
-The compensation team should be engaged in planning and designing these roles as requirements evolve in synch with process change and advanced technology adoption, forcing recruiting role changes.
+The compensation team should be engaged in planning and designing these roles as requirements evolve in sync with process changes and the adoption of advanced technology, which forces recruiting role changes.

 1. Broaden the lens: become talent strategists

 Rewrite the recruiter's job description to consider staffing requirements beyond external candidates and hires.
 Start by engaging them in formal, structured, continuous workforce planning efforts at the department, function, business unit, or enterprise level.
-Have them trained and responsible for working with leaders and managers on identifying how automation and AI adoption will impact roles and what new skills are emerging that can be filled with existing, contracted, or new employees.
+Have them trained and responsible for working with leaders and managers to identify how automation and AI adoption will impact roles and which new skills are emerging that can be filled by existing, contracted, or new employees.
 Assign them to participate in workforce planning efforts as a labor market, sourcing, and skill expert.
-Engage them in talent planning that balances job requirements with multiple sources of labor—new hires, internal transfers, contractors, and tactics related to targeted upskilling, increased automation, and critical skills retention designed to relieve the pressure on external recruitment.
+Engage them in talent planning that balances job requirements with multiple sources of labor—new hires, internal transfers, contractors, and tactics related to targeted upskilling, increased automation, and critical skills retention—to relieve pressure on external recruitment.

 2. Focus on candidate experience (CX)